MCESD8 has currently resumed most classes and attending public education events.

 Fire Warden Training

-To request the fire department attend your event, please complete the Public Relations Event Request form and email it to Tianna.Hawkins@mcesd8.org or call Tianna at 281-363-3473.
+To request the fire department attend your event, please complete the Public Relations Event Request form below or call 281-363-3473.

 When possible, make requests at least two weeks in advance (unless noted otherwise above), as requests are processed on a first-come, first-served basis.
 Restrictions apply, and not all requests may be fulfilled.
 We’ll contact you if there’s a problem with your request or we’re unable to fulfill it.